-It is interesting that 1 Corinthians is an epistle laden with censure against the Corinthians yet the whole introduction of verses 4-9 is gratitude for God’s grace to them.
-All prerogatives rest on privilege of sonship (1:9).
+Interestingly, 1 Corinthians is an epistle laden with censure against the Corinthians, yet the whole introduction of verses 4-9 is gratitude for God’s grace to them.
+All prerogatives rest on the privilege of sonship (1:9).

 I thank my God always concerning you

 Paul is grateful to God for the eternal provisions of God given to the Corinthian church.
 He is thrilled to see their permanent relationship with God.
 The grounds of Paul’s thanksgivings always orient around God’s provisions.

 The word “always” is hyperbole.
 Paul does not continually pray for the Corinthians without stopping, but he has a life of prayer for them.
 He never forgets to pray for them.
 This is not soft-soap but genuine thanksgiving for them.

 1 Th 5:17-18, 17 …pray without ceasing, 18 in everything give thanks; for this is the will of God in Christ Jesus for you.

 for the grace of God